 It seemed brutal: No technique.
 No defense.
 No strategy.
 No skill.
 Just a barbaric slugfest.

 I decided then that the sport just wasn’t for me.
-However, I was lured back years later – this time by the emphatic arrival of Irish star Conor “The Notorious” McGregor.
+However, I was lured back years later; this time by the emphatic arrival of Irish star Conor “The Notorious” McGregor.

 Becoming a Student

-I eventually attended my first kickboxing session at a local UFC gym with a coworker, a former Muay Thai fighter.
-We did a series of activities including kicking and punching drills on the bag, light striking exchanges with a partner, and MMA conditioning workouts.
+I eventually attended my first kickboxing session at a local UFC gym with a coworker, a former Muay Thai fighter who was eager to share his passion for the sport.

 I was frustrated at first.
 I naively thought my athletic skills would put me on a path to quick success.
 This was not the case.